rcarriga/vim-ultest/README.md

 - [vim-hug-neovim-rpc](https://github.com/roxma/vim-hug-neovim-rpc)

 **Note:** Vim support is maintained with a best effort.
-Due to the differences between Vim and NeoVim, it is inevitable that bugs will occur in one and not the other.
+Due to the differences between Vim and NeoVim and their RPC libraries, it is inevitable that bugs will occur in one and not the other.
 I primarily use NeoVim so I will catch issues in it myself.
 Please file bug reports for Vim if you find them!

-I have not had the chance to extensively test NeoVim versions, it is recommended to stay on the latest nightly version.
+I have not had the chance to extensively test (Neo)Vim versions, it is recommended to stay on the latest nightly version.
 If you have issues with missing features, please open an issue with your editor version.

 vim-ultest can be installed as usual with your favourite plugin manager.